The Xero Sync functionality will allow you to send your financial information directly from You'reOnTime to Xero.

 Before using you will need to configure your accounts in Xero to correspond with the You'reOnTime transactions.
-You may need to get help from your Accountant in setting up the accounts in the optimal manner for your business, but we have a recommend account configuration to get started.
+You may need to get help from your Accountant in setting up the accounts in an optimal manner for your business, but we have a recommend account configuration to get started.

 Connecting To Xero

-On the Xero configuration screen, click on the Connect to Xero button
+On the Xero configuration screen, click on the Connect to Xero button.

-Once logged in, you will need to authorise YoureOnTime to access your Xero account, by clicking on the Authorise button
+Once logged in, you will need to authorise YoureOnTime to access your Xero account, by clicking on the Authorise button.

 Summary or Individual Invoices Sync

-A Individual Invoices sync will send much more detailed information to Xero.
+Individual Invoices sync will send much more detailed information to Xero.
 It will send every You'reOnTime invoice and the corresponding payments made including all the line items to Xero.
 It can also optionally create clients in Xero that correspond to the You'reOnTime clients and products that correspond to the You'reOnTime products.
 You'reOnTime should still be used as the ultimate source of truth data source but individual invoices sync will allow Xero reporting such as product sales, service sales or gift voucher and loyalty liabilities.

 There is also one other option here, Invoice Status.
 This is the status of the invoice in Xero.
-Most of the time you will want the invoices sent as Authorised status, this means in Xero they will be complete with a payment.
-You could also sent them as Draft status where they wouldn't have a payment and you would need to manually Authorise them then Xero.
+Most of the time you will want the invoices sent as Authorised status, this means in Xero they will be complete with payment.
+You could also send them as Draft status where they wouldn't have a payment and you would need to manually Authorise them then Xero.

 Summary Sync Settings

-If you chose Summary sync type then you will be displayed the fields you need to configure.
+If you chose the Summary sync type then you will be displayed the fields you need to configure.

 Tax.
-If all your products and services have the same tax rate, for example a GST in Australia, then you can apply this tax to the summary invoice that is generated.
+If all your products and services have the same tax rate, for example, a GST in Australia, then you can apply this tax to the summary invoice that is generated.
 This can help in calculating your tax obligations.

 Invoice Sync Settings

-If you chose Invoice sync type then you will be displayed more sales accounts you can use.
-As you are posting every invoice and line item you can choose more specific sales account such as those for Product Sales, Service Sales and Voucher Liabilities.
+If you chose the Invoice sync type then you will be displayed more sales accounts you can use.
+As you are posting every invoice and line item you can choose a more specific sales account such as those for Product Sales, Service Sales and Voucher Liabilities.